Don't Lie to Me (Lena Meyer-Landrut song)

 "Don't Lie to Me" is a song performed by German singer Lena Meyer-Landrut.
-The song was released as a digital download on 15 March 2019 as the second single from her fifth studio album Only Love, L (2019).
+It was released as a digital download on 15 March 2019 as the second single from her fifth studio album Only Love, L (2019).
 The song peaked at number 30 on the German Singles Chart.

 Music video

 A music video to accompany the release of "Don't Lie to Me" was first released onto YouTube on 15 March 2019.
 It was directed by Paul Ripke.